christopherhuntley/is135-docs/StagUpBootstrap/Part3.md

 **2. Learn about Navbars**

   * Go to the section on [Navbars](http://getbootstrap.com/components/#navbar) in the Bootstrap docs.
+Take **5 minutes** (and no cheating) to read through the different options.

-Scroll down to the 'Default Navbar', which has a nice example designed to show just about every possible configuration option.
+  * Scroll back to the 'Default Navbar', which has a nice example designed to show just about every possible configuration option.
   >Fortunately, we won't need anything this elaborate for our project.

   * Use the `copy` button to the right of the example HTML code to add it to your clipboard.
   * In a new Incognito / Private Window, open up a blank [Liveweave snippet](http://liveweave.com/).
 Then select 'Bootstrap' from the Libraries menu.
     > Why Incognito?
 So that Liveweave starts from scratch instead of pulling up an old weave.